-You can watch the video below and also find links to the blog posts with exact recipes and back stories too, but first, how do these foods help with gut health?
+You can watch the video below (or jump here) and also find links to the blog posts with exact recipes and back stories too, but first, how do these foods help with gut health?

 So many struggle with issues related to the health of their gut, because this is where our immune system resides–our digestive system is crucial to the health of our whole body, and when that's not right it leads to all sorts of problems:

 - Frequent illnesses

 - And more, because everything is tied to gut health!